paltalabs/reflector-challenge/README.md

 # Future work and improvements:
 - Use Soroswap Aggregator: Currently the Trustless Manager only knows about a specific LP pair in Soroswap.
 We could let the Trustless Manager to create more complex trades using Soroswap Aggregator in order to get even better prices.
 - Invest all the funds given as return by Soroswap.
-- Proection of Liquidity Pools manipulations: 1) Force that the caller of the rebalance function is an account and no a smart contract (flash loan attack), 2) Check that the LP has the same or similar price as the one given by the oracle.
+- Proection of Liquidity Pools manipulations: 1) Force that the caller of the rebalance function is an account and no a smart contract (flash loan attack), 2) Check that the LP has the same or similar price as the one given by the oracle.\
+- Implement more complex strategies.
+In this example we just used simple "HODL" strategy, but we could use more complex strategies like leveraged positions, or auocompound yield farming.